kamilkisiela/graphql-hive/packages/libraries/async-graphql/README.md

 ---

-[GraphQL Hive](https://the-guild.dev/graphql/hive) is a schema registry for GraphQL.
-With Hive you manage and collaborate on all your GraphQL schemas and GraphQL workflows, regardless of the underlying strategy, engine or framework you’re using: this includes Schema Stitching, Apollo Federation, or just a traditional monolith approach.
+This is a client for integrating [GraphQL Hive](https://the-guild.dev/graphql/hive) with Rust servers using the `async-graphql` library.
+It allows you to report GraphQL schema changes and collect usage metrics, providing observability and performance tracking for your `async-graphql` API, without needing Apollo Router as a gateway.

-> Hive and all of its components are developed and managed as an MIT open-source project.
+> Hive is an open-source schema registry and observability tool for managing GraphQL workflows, developed under the MIT license.